-Today, we’ll look at 5 of the most common types of cosmetic dentistry.
+Today, we’ll look at 5 of the most common types of cosmetic dentistry with our Methuen dentist.

 Bonding is one of the most cost-effective cosmetic procedures and is used to repair all sorts of minor issues ranging from tooth decay to chipped teeth.
-Simply referred to as “bonding”, the procedure requires that your Methuen dentist remove any damaged or decayed areas of the tooth before applying the bonding agent.
-Next, he or she will apply the composite directly to the tooth’s surface and then shape it to match your natural teeth.
+Simply referred to as “bonding,” the procedure requires that our Methuen dentist remove any damaged or decayed areas of the tooth before applying the bonding agent.
+Next, Dr. Sandler will apply the composite directly to the tooth’s surface and then shape it to match your natural teeth.

 Dental implants are typically used to replace missing teeth.
-For the implant procedure, your dentist will surgically insert a small screw into your jawbone.
+For the implant procedure, Dr. Sandler will surgically insert a small screw into your jawbone.
 This screw will then serve as a permanent support for the implant’s crown.
-Once the screw has healed and the surrounding tissue has fused to it, your dentist will be able affix the crown to the screw.
+Once the screw has healed and the surrounding tissue has fused to it, we'll be able affix the crown to the screw.
 Dental implants are said to be virtually indistinguishable from your other teeth.

 Inlays and Onlays

 Also known as an indirect filling, inlays and onlays are molded in a lab and are shaped to match your teeth perfectly.
 Indirect fillings are typically used when mild to moderate tooth decay is present or when there is not enough tooth to support a traditional filling.

 Inlays are used when a tooth’s cusps are still intact.
 This allow the inlay to be placed directly on the surface of the tooth.
 On the other hand, onlays are used when the cusp, or a large portion of the tooth, is damaged.